AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 ### The stepper motor is just making sounds, but is not moving

 In my experiments this happenes when the motor does not have enough power (voltage).
 I first tried to use a converter which creates 5V out off the USB port, but this was not enough current to power the motor.
-So please use an external power supply to drive the motor or some extra batteries.
+So please use an external power supply or battery pack to drive the motor.

-I am using a laboratory power supply because it can give different current and has additional usb power.
-[Click here to see an recommendation](https://amzn.to/3kSzGa1)

 ### What is 28BYJ-48?

-This is a very cheap stepper motor.
-Beacause of that ot is used a lot in IoT projects.
+This is a very cheap stepper motor (see [here](https://amzn.to/3bENSk1)).
+Beacause of its low price it is used a lot in IoT projects.
 The downside of the motor is, that it does not have a lot of torque

 28BYJ-48 35 mm x 30 mm, 0,034 Nm -> That means around 200 gramms